hoyinng/LoL-Player-Tracker/README.md

-# lol-teammates-tally
+# LoL-player-tracker

 ### What this program do

-Lol-teammates-tally return a list of all the teammate and opposing players a player had in the past.
+LoL-player-tracker return a list of all the teammate and opposing players a player had in the past.

-Lol-teammates-tally takes in an in-game name & region and compute a text file containing informations of the teammates that the player have played with and other relevant informations.
+LoL-player-tracker takes in an in-game name & region and compute a text file containing informations of the teammates that the player have played with and other relevant informations.

 All match history retrieve will be saved in local disk.